Stateware/Dav3i/doc/SystemAdministrator.md

 ### Changing A MySQL Password

-If you ever need to change the password for a MySQL user, you can use the following set of commands.
+If you ever need to change the password for a MySQL user, you can use the following set of commands in the server's terminal.

 ````
 mysql